smartboxchannel/EFEKTA-nRF52840-MINI-DEV-BOARD/README.md

 Based on nRF52840 (E73-2G4M08S1C).

 Compatible with pca10059 (Dongle) Board.
 Can be used in the development of Zigbee devices.
 (Sniffer, Coordinator, Router, End device).
-Olso can be used as a cheap version of the arduino nano 33 ble.
+Also can be used as a cheap version of the arduino nano 33 ble.

 #### You can buy a fully assembled mini development board - $15